Having spent twelve days in Prague, Liz and her husband are keen to share their experience and help others planning a visit to the city.

-As we headed towards the Powder Gate to get into the Old Town, we were struck by the stunning architecture of the nearby Municipal House, which is right on the edge of Prague Old Town and located on the site of the former Royal Court Palace.
-The present Art Nouveau building was constructed 1905–1911.
-The Smetana Hall inside is Prague's main concert venue, with ticket prices which reflect this.
+As we headed towards the Powder Gate to get into the Old Town, we were struck by the stunning architecture of the Municipal House.
+This iconic building is on the edge of Prague Old Town and located on the site of the former Royal Court Palace.
+The present Art Nouveau building was built from 1905 to 1911.
+The Smetana Hall inside is Prague's main concert venue, with ticket prices that reflect this.

-Tip: It is possible to book onto a guided tour of the ornate interior, but if time or finances are limited, you can try wandering in and taking a look at the restaurants inside.
+Tip: It is possible to book a guided tour of the ornate interior, but if time or finances are limited, you can try entering to look at the restaurants inside.
 You are unlikely to make it into the Smetana Hall, but you will get a sense of the opulent interior.
 Be warned, however, that food and drinks here are on the pricey side.

 2. The Powder Gate